-The storm systems that moved through southern and central Missouri (as well as other states) in March and April 2025 affected a number of communities in the CFO region with high winds, tornados and wildfire.
+The storm systems that moved through southern and central Missouri (as well as other states) this spring affected a number of communities in the CFO region with high winds, tornados and wildfire.
 Several of our affiliate foundations quickly activated existing or new disaster response and recovery funds to help meet the needs of their communities.

 These funds are designed to accept tax-deductible donations, which will then be granted to local nonprofits (not individuals) that support immediate needs and long-term recovery efforts of citizens, businesses and communities.